johnattamedeiros/spring-controller-url-mapping/README.md

 # spring-controller-url-mapping
-Node.js project to extract all endpoints from spring controllers class
+Node.js project to extract all endpoints in CSV file from spring controllers class

 ## INSTALL